Welcome to the next installment of digitalML’s spotlight series!

 I was at a gathering the other night ad spoke to someone who had just switched jobs having been at a large organization for years and years.
 I asked him why he moved and he said he just couldn’t take any more – “we had these folks from EA finding new tech they thought was cool and just telling us to go use it.
 We’d ask what is it for?
 The response would be I don’t care, it’s a cool technology; go use it!”

 When that happens over years and years, you just build up all these layers of different systems which were only used because somebody mandated that you had to use that technology.

 But at digitalML, you’re actually both using and creating a technology based on need and agility.
 There’s always a use case for what you’re doing; if not you don’t do it.

 The other thing I’ve noticed in my life is that the most fun I’ve ever had in a job is where you have a bunch of people who are hungry for new knowledge and want to move together.
 You build this synergy with each other which propels you all forward and makes life and work a lot more fun!
 With a small company like digitalML, that’s just the way everybody works.
 Everyone is on the same team and we’re all working towards a common goal!

 Todd is a Principal Consultant at digitalML, providing solutions and support for our most valued ignite customers.
 He’s a technical expert in our platform and has over 20 years’ experience spanning customer success, enterprise architecture, and development across the tech, insurance, and banking sectors.

 Thanks to Todd for giving his perspectives this month.
-You can also read past interviews in this series here:

 See you next month!